marclove/handbook/about-gaslight.md

 We're always working toward those goals of communication, trust and value.
 We want clients who are interested in the same.

+We also dedicate company time to building internal tools.
+At times, we may also work on products that we may have intentions of selling.
+Lastly, we also build things that are beneficial for the community.

 ## Sharing